 Impact of survey instrument, respondent and interviewer

-Our survey use simple questionnaires where it appears a contact person who could solve any doubts respondents could have.
-These contact persons have been working in INE during a long time and they are prepared to answer any question.
+Our survey uses simple questionnaires where there is a contact person who could solve any doubts respondents could have.
+These contact persons have been working at the INE for a long time and are prepared to answer any question.

-When we receive all data, these are revised using selective editing too.
-If an important error is detected we recontact with respondent again and we correct it.
+When we receive all data, we also review them trough selective editing.
+If an important error is detected, we recontact the respondent again and we correct it.

 Impact of unit and non-response item